bingb0t5/im-in/CURRENT_STATE.md

 - access requests for semi-public activities
 - attendee list and waitlist
 - optional host-approval join flow before membership is granted
-- proxy RSVP / "add another person"
+- proxy RSVP / "add another person" with host-approval-aware pending request behavior
 - "thinking about it"
 - lightweight AI moderation for broader public discovery on public activities and semi-public public previews
 - hidden moderation admin queue with review, archived, and spam buckets for allowlisted admins, scoped to public-facing activity moderation